Forskningsprosess på 1-2-3

-The Norwegian National Research Ethics Committees offers advice related to research on the following topics (all in Norwegian):
+The Norwegian National Research Ethics Committees offers guidelines related to research on:

 There are many different approaches in the academic writing world to creating reference lists and citing sources.
 The four most popular styles at NTNU are the APA, Chicago, Harvard and Vancouver referencing systems.
 The links here are from VIKO - an aid for academic writing that offers research tips and advice primarily for students, but that may also be of help to researchers.
 Here you will find information about the different reference styles and how to refer to sources.